 In 2012, based on new scientific information, managers implemented an annual catch limit of 235,000 pounds for the wreckfish fishery, with 95 percent allocated to commercial fishermen.
-This is an 88 percent reduction of the previous quota of 2 million pounds and reduces each quota shareholder's portion of the catch.
+This was an 88 percent reduction from the previous quota of 2 million pounds and reduced each quota shareholder’s portion of the catch.
 Managers found that only a few of the shareholders are still active in the wreckfish segment of the snapper-grouper fishery.
-They recently implemented new measures that revoke and redistribute inactive shares to allow those who actively harvest wreckfish to maximize their harvest potential within the constraints of the reduced annual catch limit.
+In October 2012, managers identified and reverted inactive wreckfish shares for redistribution among the remaining shareholders and established a share cap and an appeals process.
+The redistribution of wreckfish shares allowed commercial fishermen to maximize their harvest potential within the constraints of the reduced annual catch limit.

 - Greater amberjack

 U.S. wild-caught, mostly from waters off South Carolina

 Click the icons to learn more about each criteria